metio/terraform-provider-k8s/docs/data-sources/storage_k8s_io_volume_attachment_v1_manifest.md

 page_title: "k8s_storage_k8s_io_volume_attachment_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "storage.k8s.io"
 description: |-
-  VolumeAttachment captures the intent to attach or detach the specified volume to/from the specified node.VolumeAttachment objects are non-namespaced.
+  VolumeAttachment captures the intent to attach or detach the specified volume to/from the specified node.
+VolumeAttachment objects are non-namespaced.
 ---

 # k8s_storage_k8s_io_volume_attachment_v1_manifest (Data Source)

-VolumeAttachment captures the intent to attach or detach the specified volume to/from the specified node.VolumeAttachment objects are non-namespaced.
+VolumeAttachment captures the intent to attach or detach the specified volume to/from the specified node.
+VolumeAttachment objects are non-namespaced.

 ## Example Usage